instantbots/aipkg/README.md

 which is a simple way to export and auto-document JavaScript functions as REST endpoints that can be called via any HTTP client.

-Authentication to your published packagesare handled via **API keychains** which are delegated via [Instant.bot](https://instant.bot).
+Authentication to your published packages are handled via **API keychains** which are delegated via [Instant.bot](https://instant.bot).

 **NOTE:** While in beta, only Instant.bot agents can use your published tools.